javascriptreactjsreact-hooksreact-routerreact-router-dom

 }, [navigate, props.nextPage]);

 As a general rule you should follow all guidance from the linter.
 The react-hooks/exhaustive-deps rule is there to help you write better code.
-Don't disable the rule for that line unless you absolutely know what you are doing and what future consequences may arise if/when you ever update the callback logic and possibly change dependencies.
+Don't disable the rule for that line unless you are absolutely sure and are aware of what future consequences may arise if/when you ever update the callback logic.
+Disabling the linter rule will potentially mask future issues if the implementation changes and you do actually want to run the effect more often.
+My rule for this occasion is to add a comment to my future self and other team members to be aware they should check the dependency array.